Inference for multiple treatment effects using confounder importance learning: Results

+We remark that, when there truly is no treatment effect, CIL (and BMA, in some instances) attains a much lower RMSE than the oracle OLS.
+This occurs because CIL effectively shrinks the treatment estimate to zero.
+Of course, it is possible to modify methods such as BAC or ACPME to also run selection on the treatment and one would then expect a comparable shrinkage, our results simply point out the potential benefits in conducting selection on the treatment effects.
+The Empirical Bayes and the expectation-propagation versions of CIL provide nearly indistinguishable results (not shown).
+Figure S11 complements these results by showing the probability of selecting the treatment (bottom panels).
+Overall, the RMSE inflation incurred by LASSO and BMA in high-confounding settings is due to omitted variable biases, and that of double LASSO, BAC AND ACPME under low confounding is due to selecting instruments.

-Figure \ref{fig:singletreat_growingdim} extends the analysis to consider a growing number of covariates, under a strong treatment effect ($\alpha=1$).
-As dimensionality grew, standard LASSO and BMA incurred a significantly higher RMSE under strong confounding.
-Our CIL generally provided marked improvements over BMA, except for the larger $J+T=200$.
-Here we observed the only perceptible differences between the EB and EP approximations, with the former attaining better results, pointing to advantages of the EB approach in higher dimension.
-Figure \ref{fig:fig3} further extends the analysis to less sparse settings, with $\norm{\gamma}_{0}=6$, 12 and 18 active parameters.
-Overall, the results were similar to Figures \ref{fig:intro2} and \ref{fig:singletreat_growingdim}.
+We next consider two extensions of our simulation study.
+First, Figure S12 considers a growing number of covariates, specifically $J+T=\{25, 100, 200\}$ with corresponding sample sizes $n=\{50,100,100\}$, in all cases under a strong treatment effect ($\alpha=1$).
+As dimensionality grows, the standard LASSO and BMA incur a significantly higher RMSE under strong confounding.
+Our CIL generally provides a significantly lower RMSE over BMA in high-confounding scenarios, and a similar RMSE under mild and no confounding.
+An exception is the larger $J+T=200$, where under mild and no confounding the RMSE for BMA was roughly half that for CIL, although the latter was still significantly better than DL and BAC.
+At $J+T=100$, ACPME departs from the behavior pattern of BAC and sensibly improves its relative performance for low levels of confounding, although it cannot attain the results of CIL.
+At $J+T=200$, where $n < J + T$, ACPME cannot be computed.
+It is in this latter setting where we observe the only perceptible differences between the EB and EP approximations, with the former attaining better results, pointing to advantages of the EB approach in higher dimensions.

+As a second extension, Figure S13 shows the results when considering less sparse settings, specifically with $|\bgamma|_0 = 6$, 12 and 18 active parameters.
+Overall, the results are similar to Figures \ref{fig:intro2} and S12.
+Our CIL continues to provide a competitive and more robust behavior across levels of confounding, relative to the other considered methods.
+It is worth noting that again ACPME is able to improve the results of BAC, although it still cannot match the performance of CIL, particularly in low confounding scenarios.